Dmitriy Bunin

 The PixelArt Icons project also offers an extended collection of icons available in four styles as a premium edition.

-Radix Icons is a crispy set of 300+ free icons.
-The set offers organized Figma and Sketch files, an NPM, and a GitHub repository to help integrate it into your project.
+Radix Icons is a crisp set of 300+ free icons.
+The set offers organized Figma and Sketch files, an NPM, and a GitHub repository to help you integrate it into your project.

 The Radix itself is a full-fledged design system, and its website offers other solutions for designers and developers, such as free color palettes and UI components.